wangxufire/awesome-stars/README.md

 ## C

+- [linux](https://github.com/torvalds/linux) - Linux kernel source tree
+- [lua-nginx-module](https://github.com/openresty/lua-nginx-module) - Embed the Power of Lua into NGINX HTTP servers
+- [Atlas](https://github.com/Qihoo360/Atlas) - A high-performance and stable proxy for MySQL, it is developed by Qihoo's DBA and infrastructure team
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
 - [mpv](https://github.com/mpv-player/mpv) - 🎥 Video player based on MPlayer/mplayer2
 - [ShadowsocksRDroid](https://github.com/KagayamaKaede/ShadowsocksRDroid) - A ShadowsocksR client for Android4.0+.Compatible Shadowsocks protocol and support some ShadowsocksR function.